luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 ### The final 8 typing rules...

-... will be left as an exercise for the reader 😁
+... will be left as an exercise for the reader 😁.
+If you're interested in the full implementation, the code is available on [this gist](https://gist.github.com/luizpvas/4f13ac409095c08bb8c0616af53104e4).

+Here are missing typing rules:

 #### Algorithmic typing

-The following rules kinda of work already because type checking has a fallback to subtyping (via the substitution rule) that is capable of handling lambdas and quantifications, but we should implement them for completeness.

 ![app_rule](/images/11_25.png)
 ![app_rule](/images/11_26.png)